adnammit/notes/git.md

 ```

 ## PL GIT
-* we use many custom tools for git -- they’re located in /usr/local/lib/pl_tools/bin
+* we use many custom tools for git -- they’re located in `/usr/local/lib/pl_tools/bin`
 * update tools with `git tools update`
 * to roll out `__web__` use `roll_out site`
+* delete a branch with `git branch -d <name>`
+    - this has extra goodness in it to remove the repo site as well
+* view a file from another git branch in emacs with `C-x v ~`, then give br name or SHA

 ## USING GIT
 export GIT_EDITOR=vim (or whatever editor you’d like) in .bashrc